gmatocha/Filament-Watch-Octoprint-Plugin/README_HELPER.md

 Whether there is a print in progress.

 - armed (bool)
 Whether Filament Watch Alarm has been armed.
-May be disarmed because the print hasn't run long enough yet
+May be disarmed because the print hasn't run long enough yet, or manually disarmed by the user.
-- arm_alarm_in_sec
+- arm_alarm_in_sec (int, seconds):
+How many seconds until the alarm will arm.
+Will be 0 once armed, or if disarmed by the user.

-- alarm
+- alarm (bool):
+Whether the
 - paused
 - alarmWindowWidth

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2NTY1ODk5Nl19
+eyJoaXN0b3J5IjpbMTE5Njk3MTcxNV19
 -->